Herbert Larkin: First World War

 On 19 August 1914, Larkin joined the 1st Signal Troop, Royal Australian Engineers, Australian Imperial Force as a corporal.
-He claimed two years prior experience in the 21st Signal Troop.
+He claimed two years of prior experience in the 21st Signal Troop.
 He designated his next of kin as M. H. Larkin, residing in Saint Kilda, and claimed British citizenship.
 He served in both Egypt and at Gallipoli as signals clerk for Generals John Monash and Harry Chauvel.
 He was wounded in the chest by a sniper at Gallipoli on 18 September 1915 and medically evacuated to England.

 On 22 April 1916, Larkin was commissioned as a temporary second lieutenant in the Royal Flying Corps, and on 16 July was appointed a flying officer.

 His initial aerial assignment was to No. 5 Squadron on the French front.
 He was awarded the French Croix de guerre in March 1917 for the excellence of his visual and photographic reconnaissance work while piloting a Royal Aircraft Factory RE.8.
 The award was promulgated in the London Gazette on 14 July.

-On 22 April 1917 Second Lieutenant Larkin was appointed a flight commander, with accompanying promotion to temporary captain.
+On 22 April 1917, Second Lieutenant Larkin was appointed as flight commander, with the accompanying promotion to temporary captain.
 Larkin ended his tour with No. 5 Squadron by transferring back to England for instructor duty.
 When his instructor's posting ended, Larkin began a second combat tour with No. 87 Squadron.
 Larkin was sent to the squadron to command "A" Flight.
 He did so with calculated courage, using the potent new Sopwith Dolphins to strike at the enemy only when the British had a decided advantage over the foe.

 Larkin's first victories came on 3 June 1918, when he sent down a German Fokker Triplane and an Albatros D.V out of control over Péronne.
 He would not score again until 21 August 1918.
 On that day, he destroyed a Fokker D.VII and drove another down out of control in the morning, and destroyed another D.VII on an evening patrol over Fremicourt.
 Four days later, he destroyed another D.VII over Haplincourt.
 On 30 August 1918, he sent one Fokker D.VII down in flames and another down out of action over Velu Wood.
 On 3 September, he drove down two more Fokker D.VIIs from the sky above Epinoy.
 On the 16th, he destroyed another D.VII west of Abancourt.

 All the while he was scoring these victories, he also led his flight to success.
 He won the Distinguished Flying Cross for his valour.
 As the accompanying citation stated: